Dynamical stability for dense patterns in discrete attractor neural networks

-Those insights are relevant to neuroscience and cannot be derived from the non-biological, energy-based, auto-associative memory networks commonly used in the field.
-This letter opens the door for designing networks with biological-relevant dynamics capable of storing many patterns as stable fixed points by standard optimization approaches.
+The predictions above are relevant to neuroscience and cannot be derived from the non-biological, energy-based auto-associative memory networks commonly used in the field.
+This letter paves the way for designing networks with biologically relevant dynamics capable of storing a large number of patterns as stable fixed points by standard optimization approaches.
 In particular, optimization only needs to consider the existence of fixed points, not their stability, as the latter is guaranteed under the stability phase transition.
 Future research will need to establish if biologically plausible local learning rules, rather than optimization, can achieve similar results.